Zulko/moviepy/_sources/user_guide/rendering.rst.txt

 .. literalinclude:: /_static/code/user_guide/rendering/preview.py
     :language: python

-You will probably frequently want to preview only a small portion of your clip, though ``preview`` do not offer such capabilities, you can easily emulate such behavior by using :py:meth:`~moviepy.Clip.Clip.with_subclip`.
+You will probably frequently want to preview only a small portion of your clip, though ``preview`` do not offer such capabilities, you can easily emulate such behavior by using :py:meth:`~moviepy.Clip.Clip.subclipped`.

 .. note::
     It is quite frequent for a clip preview to be out of sync, or to play slower than it should.
 It means that your computer is not powerful enough to render the clip in real time.